Skip to content

 When you’re dealing with an auto injury, your treatment plan should be comprehensive.
 Physical therapy often works hand-in-hand with chiropractic care to address both spinal alignment and muscular function.
 A therapist will create a personalized plan that typically includes specific exercises to improve your range of motion, manual therapy to relieve muscle tension, and a strengthening program to provide long-term stability.
 By focusing on these key areas, physical therapy helps address the root cause of your discomfort and equips your body to heal properly.
 This integrated approach ensures that all aspects of your injury are addressed, from the skeletal structure to the surrounding soft tissues, setting you up for a more complete and sustainable recovery.

-Exercises to Improve Neck Mobility
+Targeted Exercises for Neck Mobility

 After a whiplash injury, your neck can feel incredibly stiff and sore, making even simple movements difficult.
 A physical therapist will guide you through specific, gentle exercises designed to safely restore your neck’s flexibility.
 These aren't intense workouts; instead, they are controlled movements like chin tucks, slow side-to-side bends, and gentle rotations.
 The goal is to gradually reintroduce movement, reduce stiffness, and expand your range of motion without straining the injured tissues.
 Following a professional’s guidance is key to ensuring you’re doing the right exercises at the right stage of your recovery.